emreekici3/odyssey/README.md

 # 🌌 Odyssey

 Odyssey is a lightning-fast, modern macOS video downloader built with **SwiftUI**.
-It provides a seamless downloading experience with a beautiful, dynamic dark-themed interface powered by `yt-dlp`.
+It provides a seamless downloading experience with a beautiful, dark-themed interface powered by `yt-dlp`.

 <p align="center">
   <img src="Screenshots/ss1.png" width="32%" />